 What load securement equipment is there in the sea container?

-Reefer containers have no lashing eyes on the floor or ceiling; the following securing devices can be used here.
+Reefer containers do not have lashing eyes on the floor or ceiling; the following securing devices can be used here.

-Screw-in lashing point (this can be attached to any rail on the floor so that lashing straps can be used for retention.)
+Screw-in lash point ( This can be placed in any rail of the floor, so lash straps can be used for restraint).

 Tygart System (This is an oversized adhesive tape.
 This is stuck 2 pieces per side to the container wall at any height and sealed in front of the goods.
 This is done by tensioning the side tapes, which in turn are glued together with an adhesive tape.
 The length of the side tape must not be less than 150 cm.